-A modern sequel for Gulliver's travels by a Hungarian author.
+A modern sequel to Gulliver's Travels by Hungarian author Sándor Szathmári.
 Originally intended as a criticism of modern society, and the promotion of Marxism.
 Nowadays mainly remembered for being unintentionally hilarious.

 This novel provides examples of:

 - Hive Mind: One of their scientists even compares their society to a hive.

 - Hollywood Evolution: Hins are apparently the next stage in human evolution.
 At one point they lost a layer of their brain that would shield them from cosmic radiation, that overrides individual urges and thoughts, turning them into a